ImranAdan/SidecarIssue/README.md

 # Issue Description - Sidecar not Forwarding POST Requests

-The following set of projects demonstrate how the Sidecar is not able to forward the POST request payload even though headers are configured, we test with JSON, FORM_ENCODED and NO headers.
+The following set of projects demonstrate how the Sidecar is not able to forward the POST request payload even though headers are configured through feign for each service client.

 ### Prerequisites Steps